-Alum is among the most widely used vaccine adjuvant despite being a poor inducer of cellmediated immunity (9,10).
-In vitro, alum and other inflammasome activators require priming with other stimulatory molecules such as LPS in order to upregulate pro- IL-1 β and NLRP3 expression (4,5,11).
-The in vitro inflammasome signaling of alum is well-described to be NLRP3 dependent, while the in vivo role of NLRP3 in mediating adjuvant effects after immunizations with alum remains controversial (12).
-Studies have described a reduction in antibody and cellmediated responses in NLRP3 deficient animals (13,14), while others demonstrated reductions in antibody only (5), and again others described no phenotypes in NLRP3-driven antibody or cellmediated responses (15,16).
+late pro-IL-1 β and NLRP3 expression (4, 5, 11).
+The inflammasome signaling of alum is well described to be NLRP3dependent, although the in vivo role of NLRP3 in mediating adjuvant effects after immunizations with alum remains controversial (12).
+Studies have described a reduction in antibody and cell-mediated responses in NLRP3-deficient animals (13, 14), whereas others demonstrated reductions in antibody only (5), and again others described no phenotypes in NLRP3-driven antibody or cell-mediated responses (15, 16).
 Similarly, experiments utilizing a biodegradable microparticulate adjuvant indicated that NLRP3 played no role in enhancing antibody responses, but antigen-induced cell-mediated responses were impaired in the absence of NLRP3 (17).
 However, an effect of NLRP3 is not universal when using all types of particulate vaccine adjuvants (18).

 Another group of clinically relevant adjuvants are saponins derived from the bark of the South American soapbark tree, Quillaja saponaria.
 Quillaja saponins are triterpene glycosides with most containing the triterpene base, quillaic acid.
 Structural differences in glycosylation or acylation patterns distinguish the saponins from one another and can affect their biological activities.
 Quil A® is an enriched mixture of soluble Quallija-derived saponins that was found to stimulate humoral and cell-mediated immunity (19) and has been used as an adjuvant in veterinary vaccines (20).
-In addition, Quil A® can be combined with cholesterol and phospholipids to form a 40 nm particulate antigen delivery system first described by Morein et al. (21).
-These more complex, particulate saponins, such as ISCOMATRIXTM and Matrix-MTM, are highly immunogenic and being tested in human vaccines (22,23).
-Nonparticulated Quil A® consists of more than 20 structurally diverse saponins(24), with ten containing adjuvant activity.
-Of the ten, QS-21(Fig. 1) was described as having robust adjuvant activity with toxicity only observed at high doses in mice.
+In addition, Quil A® can be combined with cholesterol and phospholipids to form a 40-nm particulate antigen delivery system first described by Morein et al. (21).
+These more complex, particulate saponins, such as ISCOMATRIXTM and Matrix-MTM are highly immunogenic and are being tested in human vaccines (22, 23).
+Nonparticulated Quil A® consists of more than 20 structurally diverse saponins (24), with 10 containing adjuvant activity.
+Of the 10, QS-21 (Fig. 1) was described as having robust adjuvant activity with toxicity only observed at high doses in mice.
 QS-21 is found in the "fraction C" of Quillaja saponins (25) and is a component of all complex Quillaja-containing adjuvants.
-Synthetic versions of OS-21 and structural variants have been developed that also act as adjuvants (26).
+Synthetic versions of QS-21 and structural variants have been developed that also act as adjuvants (26).

-QS-21 elicits a robust antibody and cell-mediated immune response, and is a potent activator of Th1 and CD8 T cells (27-29).
+QS-21 elicits a robust antibody and cell-mediated immune response and is a potent activator of Th1 and CD8 T cells (27-29).
 The adjuvant-active sites on QS-21 have been identified as the triterpene aldehyde group (30) (Fig. 1), and deacylation diminished its ability to generate a Th1 response but was less critical for a Th2 response (31).
-As QS-21 activates a broad adaptive immune response, it is not surprising that it is a candidate adjuvant for many current trial vaccines such as HIV-1 (32,33), cancer (34,35) hepatitis B (36) malaria (37-42) and others.
-The malaria RTS,S vaccine targets the predominant circumsporozoite protein expressed during the infectious stage of the parasite as an antigen, in conjunction with a combination of QS-21 and MPLA as an emulsion (AS01) or liposome (AS02), adjuvant systems designed by recently GlaxoSmithKline.
-The licensed MosqurixTM RTS,S malaria vaccine contains QS-21 and AS01.
+Because QS-21 activates a broad adaptive immune response, it is not surprising that it is a candidate adjuvant for many current trial vaccines such as HIV-1 (32, 33), cancer (34, 35), hepatitis B (36), malaria (37-42), and others.
+The malaria RTS,S vaccine targets the predominant circumsporozoite protein expressed during the infectious stage of the parasite as an antigen, in conjunction with a combination of QS-21 and MPLA as a liposome (AS01) or emulsion (AS02), adjuvant systems designed by GlaxoSmithKline.
+The recently licensed MosquirixTM RTS,S malaria vaccine contains QS-21 in AS01.
 The combination of MPLA and QS-21 further boosts the innate immune response, and results from a phase 3 trial indicate significant protection in vaccinated children (37).